Measuring the Distance Between Activity Populations

 | 16 | transitions | full sequences | full_sequences | Per-person indicator for each unique full abbreviated tour string (e.g. ‘h>w>h’). | False |

-…Which is a lot, so to be more useful for quick comparisons, we encourage aggregations to group and domain levels.
+…Which is a lot, so to be more useful for quick comparisons, we support aggregations to group and domain levels.
 The highest level, domain, consists of the following:

-- participations: people taking part in activities
+- participations: the taking part in activities

-- transitions: people moving between activities
+- transitions: the moving between activities

 from acteval import Evaluator